digitick/yii-faceplugs/README.markdown

 BREAKING CHANGES:
 ---------------------------------------------------------------------------
-* New version 2.x breaks everything and requires PHP 5.4
+* New version 2.x breaks everything from previous version and requires PHP 5.4

 * * *